 Organisations will need to strike a balance between providing too much information and being too high level to ensure they meet the transparency requirements to demonstrate effective notice or consent.

-To read our thought leadership paper please complete the form below*:
+To read out thoughts leadership paper please click the link below: